mrlunchbox777/basic-setup/docs/overview.md

 ## Big Bang Support

 There are several scripts to support big-bang specifically.

-TODO: add more info, specifically about `big-bang-dev-env` `big-bang-docker-login` `big-bang-helm-login` `big-bang-override-gen` `big-bang-relink-scripts` `big-bang-readme-bump`
+These will be removed as bbctl implements their functionality.

 ## Update